-The Dolphin Express IX product family supports multicast operations as defined by the PCI Express Base Specification 2.1.
-Dolphin has integrated support for this functionality into the SISCI API specification to make it easily available to application programmers.
-The combination of Dolphin PCI Express hardware and the SISCI API creates a solution for customers seeking multi-cast or reflective memory type functionality.
+The Dolphin Express MX and PX product families together with our eXpressWare software suite supports multicast operations as introduced by the PCI Express Base Specification 2.1.
+Dolphin has integrated support for this functionality into the SISCI API (Software Infrastructure Shared-Memory Cluster Interconnect) specification to make it easily available to application programmers.
+The combination of Dolphin PCI Express hardware and the eXpressWare SISCI API creates a solution for customers seeking multi-cast or reflective memory type functionality.

 The first Dolphin Express product line was introduced in 1994 and has been followed by several generations of shared memory solutions.
-The Dolphin Express IX product is our second generation of interconnect products supporting a real hardware based multicast implementation.
-PCI Express multicast enables a single bus write transaction to be sent to multiple remote targets or in PCI Express technical terms - multicast capability enables a single TLP to be forwarded to multiple destinations.
+The Dolphin Express MX product is our fourth generation of interconnect products supporting a real hardware-based multicast implementation.
+PCI Express multicast enables a single transaction to be sent to multiple remote targets or in PCI Express technical terms - multicast capability enables a single TLP to be forwarded to multiple destinations.